Israel expands ground assault into Gaza as fears rise over airstrikes near crowded hospitals

 Roughly 250,000 Israelis have been evacuated from their homes because of violence along the border with Gaza and the northern border with Lebanon, according to the Israeli military.

 Magdy reported from Cairo, and Keath from Athens, Greece.
-Associated Press writers Julia Frankel and Amy Teibel in Jerusalem contributed to this report.
+Associated Press writers Julia Frankel and Amy Teibel in Jerusalem, and Jack Jeffery in Cairo contributed to this report.

 Full AP coverage: https://apnews.com/hub/israel-hamas-war.